Semi-parametric inference based on adaptively collected data: Main results

 where $\partial_{\FunPar}\ScoreFun_i$ is the Gateaux derivative.
-See~\Cref{neyman_ortho} for more details on this derivative and orthogonality condition.
+See Appendix~\ref{neyman_ortho} for more details on this derivative and the associated orthogonality condition.

-The conditional mean property~\eqref{eqn:score-zero-conditional-mean} is needed to ensure consistency at the population level, whereas the Neyman condition~\eqref{eqn:score-nuisance-gradient} guarantees that, again at the population level, the first-order effect of perturbing the nuisance parameter vanishes.
-With this intuition in place, we state our procedure formally as~\Cref{algo:DML-linear}, and refer to it for short as \AlgShortPL, or \emph{adaptive two-stage $Z$-estimation for the partially linear model.}
+The conditional mean property~\eqref{eqn:score-zero-conditional-mean} is needed to ensure consistency at the population level, whereas the orthogonality condition~\eqref{eqn:score-nuisance-gradient} guarantees that---again at the population level---the first-order effect of perturbing the nuisance parameter vanishes.
+With this intuition in place, we introduce the \AlgShortPL~algorithm, a shorthand for \emph{adaptive two-stage $Z$-estimation for the partially linear model.}